 A good source of the S&P 500 PE ratio is Multipl.
 If the S&P 500 PE ratio is 30 and a company has a ratio of 10, it means that the company is undervalued.
 Investors also compare a firm’s PE ratio with that of its peer firms.

-A common mistake many investors do is to always invest in low multiple companies.
-In the past, many high PE stocks like Shopify and Crowdstrike tends to outperform those with lower PEs.
+A common mistake many investors make is to always invest in low multiple companies.
+In the past, many high PE stocks like Shopify and Crowdstrike tended to outperform those with lower PEs.

 That’s because the demand for high-flying tech companies is usually higher than that of companies in traditional sectors like oil and gas.